luise/mean/README.md

 ```

 ##### Access Web App
-We can now access our web app by using the public IP address of any of our VMs
+We can now access our web app by using the public IP address of the VM hosting
-that are hosting a proxy container.
-The above output from `quilt ps` shows us
+a proxy container.
+The above output from `quilt ps` shows us that we can access
-that we can access the web app at `54.241.174.139` and `54.193.9.14`.
+the web app at `54.193.9.14`.

 Now, simply go to `http://PROXY_PUBLIC_IP:80` in your browser.
 As you see, our
 app is up!